palerdot/builder.io-next-tailwind-guide/README.md

 - Go to [Content](https://builder.io/content) and click `+New`.
 - Create a new page by giving an appropriate title, e.g `Contact`. `Builder` automatically generates an URL (`/contact`) for you.
 - In the newly created page, drag and drop any elements from the visual editor.
 For example, you can drag a `Contact us` text block.
 - Click `Publish` to publish your changes.
-Now visit `http://localhost:3000/contact` page.
+Now visit the `http://localhost:3000/contact` page.
 You have created a `Contact us` page without any coding.

 The best part about `Builder` is your drag and drop pages will seamlessly integrate with custom components created by your developers.